Arsenyi1986/EpamFinalTask/README.md

 - Selenium WebDriver for browser automation
 - ChromeDriver for running tests in the Chrome browser
 - GeckoDriver for running tests in the FireFox browser
-- EdgeDriver for running tests in the Microsoft Edge browser
 - xUnit for running and managing tests
 - Chrome Web Browser
 - FireFox Web Browser
-- Edge Web Browser

 ## How to Run
 1. Clone the repository.